berenger-eu/tbfmm/paper/paper.md

 The operators are `P2M`, `M2M`, `M2L`, `L2L`, `L2P` and `P2P`, where `P` means particle, `M` multipole and `L` local.
 The term particle is used for a legacy reason, but it represents the basic interaction elements that interact and for which we want to approximate the interactions.
 The multipole part represents the aggregation of potential, i.e. it represents what is emitted by a sub-part of the simulation box, whereas the local part represents the outside that is emitted onto a sub-part of the simulation box.
-The different operators are schematized in Figure \autoref{fig:fmm}.
+The different operators are schematized in \autoref{fig:fmm}.

 ![Illustration of the FMM algorithm.
 (a,b,c) The building of the octree.